Truth and Reconciliation

 Steering Committee on Canada’s Archives

 The Steering Committee on Canada’s Archives was established in 2016 to address several cross-cutting issues facing archives and records professionals today.
 The Steering Committee includes representation from the ACA, the Association des archivistes du Québec (AAQ), ARMA Canada, Canadian Council of Archives (CCA), Council of Provincial and Territorial Archivists (CPTA), and Library and Archives Canada (LAC).
-It is co-chaired by the Luciana Duranti (ACA) and Cédric Champagne (AAQ).
+The Secretariat resides with the Canadian Council of Archives and is chaired by Joanna Aiton-Kerr.